Why It is Important to Hire Orange County Experts in Your Home Wine Cellar Cooling Installation Project

 The client wanted to have a clear view of his wine collection from outside the cellar.
 Vintage Cellars installed a full-width glass door.
 The left and right sides of the double entryway are two large glass windows.

 The glass panels were insulated and dual paned to prevent condensation.
 Vintage Cellars equipped the door with weather stripping to help seal the room.
 The frames were constructed from wrought iron.

-Hire Experts in Your Next Wine Cellar Refrigeration Project
+Hire Experts in Your Next Residential Wine Cellar Refrigeration Project

-This project in Orange County showed the expertise of Vintage Cellars and M&M Cellar Systems in home wine cellar cooling installation.
+This project in Orange County showed the expertise of Vintage Cellars and M&M Cellar Systems in residential wine cellar refrigeration system installation.

 Working with a knowledgeable builder will help you choose the right cooling system for your home.
 Improper installation and poor choice of cooling unit can wreak havoc on one’s prized wine collection.
 Custom Wine Cellars Los Angeles has over 10 years of experience working with clients from all walks of life.

 Are you planning to start your wine cellar project?
 Request a custom design for FREE or call us at (323) 825-9846!

 See more images of the wine cellar project below:[Best_Wordpress_Gallery id=”15″ gal_title=”gallery5″]